-Existing patients who require critical follow-ups / with new medical conditions, or new patients requiring treatment not available in their country of residence may still go to Singapore (subject to MOH’s approval).
+2. Existing patients from all other countries (excluding countries with special travel arrangements) who require critical follow-ups / with new medical conditions, or new patients requiring treatment not available in their country of residence may apply for a waiver from MOH to enter Singapore (subject to MOH’s approval).
 Their attending specialists can request for a waiver of the requirement to enter Singapore ONLY if it fulfils ALL of the 4 criteria below:

 - The patient is currently under the attending specialist’s active follow-up AND